 Whether or not you need to add or remove headset spacers when raising handlebars on a specialized bike depends on the adjustment required to achieve the desired handlebar height.

-If you only make a small adjustment to the stem height, you may not need to add or remove any headset spacers.
-However, if you are raising the stem significantly, you may need to add or remove spacers to ensure that the stem is properly supported and secure.
+If you only make a small adjustment to the stem height, you may not need to add or remove headset spacers.
+However, if you raise the stem significantly, you may need to add or remove spacers to ensure that the stem is properly supported and secure.

 In general, headset spacers are used to adjust the height of the stem and handlebars, and they can be added or removed to fine-tune the adjustment.
 It’s important to ensure that the stem is securely attached to the steerer tube and that there is enough clearance between the stem and headset to prevent interference while riding.